Will Next Fed Statement Be Hawkish?

 Join Polymarket and start trading on real prediction markets today.

-- Market expectations leaning towards stability over aggressive policy shifts
+- Market expectations leaning towards caution

-- Surge in employment figures that could prompt a hawkish response
+- Surge in employment metrics

 Ready to trade this market?